Ken Imoto

 Short Bio

 Ken Imoto is a WebRTC & Voice AI engineer and founder of Propel-Lab.
-He is the author of the LLMO Framework and has published 11 books on AI development, context engineering, and AI search optimization.
+He is the author of the LLMO Framework and has published 30+ Kindle editions across 4 languages (plus 13 Zenn Books) on AI development, context engineering, and AI search optimization.

 Medium Bio

 Ken Imoto is a WebRTC & Voice AI engineer building AI-native organizations at Propel-Lab.
 He is the creator of the LLMO (Large Language Model Optimization) Framework, which helps businesses optimize their content visibility in AI-powered search engines.
-Ken has published 11 books including "Practical Claude Code," "Harness Engineering," and "LLMO Practical Guide" across Kindle and Zenn.
-His research spans AI text analysis, vision-language model bias, and voice AI latency optimization, with 3 papers published on Zenodo.
-His work on Qiita spans 90 articles and has attracted over 123,000 pageviews.
+Ken has published 30+ Kindle editions across English, Japanese, Portuguese, and Spanish — including "Practical Claude Code," "Harness Engineering," "Knowledge Graph Practical Guide," and "LLMO Practical Guide" — plus 13 Zenn Books.
+His research spans AI text analysis, vision-language model bias, and voice AI latency optimization, with 4 papers published on Zenodo.
+His technical writing on Qiita spans 120+ articles, and combined with Zenn his writing has attracted over 400,000 pageviews.

 Full Bio